adit26data/AWS-CCP-Revision-Notes/Module-2: Billing services and pricing models in AWS.md

 #### 6. Month to Date Spend by Service
 Shows the list of services in ration of the cost attributed to them over a certain period of time

+### AWS Marketplace
+Its a cureated digital catalogue of all the services being provided by various vendors on AWS platform You can deal and buy the services here for free or on a minimal associated charge.
+The charge becomes a part of AWS bill and once you pay that then the Marketplace pays the vendor.
+The platform is also meant for sale of services as well.

 ### AWS Support Models
 AWS provides 4 plans- BASIC, DEVELOPER, BUSINESS AND ENTERPRISE.

-The **Support Conceirge** has the THE AWS TECHNICAL ACCOUNT MANAGER on proactive guidance on billing, finance issues, architechtual reviews and information of latest trends
+The **Support Conceirge** has the THE AWS TECHNICAL ACCOUNT MANAGER on proactive guidance on billing, finance issues, architechtual reviews and information of latest trends.
+It helps on solving various technical issues, advocates for the customers, build solutions and ensures that the AWS environment remains operational and healthy.
+TAMs also collaborate with the developers for increased productivity and also understand the business needs and review any disruptions and metrics.
+They are available on the ENTERPRISE LEVEL ONLY.

 The **AWS TRUSTED ADVISOR** is an automated service for recommending the best practices related to the billing and other aws aspects.
 Solves isses and checks for errors repeatedly.
+There are five categories of the checklist supported by the TRUSTED ADVISOR:
+1. Optimisation
+2. Security
+3. Performance
+4. Fault Tolerance
+5. Service Limits

+### Service Level Agreements
+SLAS are formal committments made between the customer and the service provider regarding the expected service levels and if not met, the customer is entitled for compensation
+### Service Level Indicators
+SLIs are formal metrics that show the service levels that a customer is recieving in current time.
+### Service Level Objective
+The objectives that a provided service is to meet.
+### Service Health Dashboard
+Shows general status of the AWS services
+### Personal Health Dashboard
+provides guidance and alerts on AWS events that might harm the environment.